TeresaAKent/Design-of-Whisker-Inspired-Sensors-for-Multi-Directional-Hydrodynamic-Sensing/README.md

 Soon we will upload much of the sensor design CAD so others can alter the design to fit their application.
 Please reach out to the authors if you would like the files before that time.

+## Refrences
+This Paper Citation:
+[1] Wang, T., Kent, T. A., & Bergbreiter, S. (2023).
+Design of whisker-inspired sensors for multi-directional hydrodynamic sensing. arXiv preprint arXiv:2307.09569.

+Other Citations:
+[2] Kim, S., Kubicek, R., Paris, A., Tagliabue, A., How, J. P., & Bergbreiter, S. (2020, October).
+A whisker-inspired fin sensor for multi-directional airflow sensing.
+In 2020 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) (pp. 1330-1337).
+IEEE.
+[3] Kim, S., Velez, C., Patel, D. K., & Bergbreiter, S. (2019, November).
+A magnetically transduced whisker for angular displacement and moment sensing.
+In 2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) (pp. 665-671).
+IEEE.
+[4] Kent, T. A., & Bergbreiter, S. (2024, May).
+Flow Shadowing: A Method to Detect Multiple Flow Headings using an Array of Densely Packed Whisker-inspired Sensors.
+In 2024 IEEE International Conference on Robotics and Automation (ICRA) (pp. 17843-17849).
+IEEE.